Fully Lattice-Linear Algorithms: Experiments

 \section{Experiments}

-In this section, we present the experimental results of convergence time from implementations run on real-time shared memory model.
-We focus on the algorithm for minimal dominating set (\Cref{algorithm:ds-ll}), and compare it to algorithms by Hedetniemi et al. (2003) \cite{Hedetniemi2003} and Turau (2007) \cite{Turau2007}.
+In this section, we present the experimental results of convergence times from implementations run on real-time shared memory model.
+We implement the algorithm for minimal dominating set (\Cref{algorithm:ds-ll}), and compare it to algorithms by Hedetniemi et al. (2003) \cite{Hedetniemi2003} and Turau (2007) \cite{Turau2007}.
+We also present the runtime of a distance-1 transformation of \Cref{algorithm:ds-ll}.
+First, we present the transformation of \Cref{algorithm:ds-ll} in the following subsection.